djvill/APLS/_attributes/participant_type.md

   parent: participant
   multi_select: no
   valid_labels:
-    - - label: Main speaker
+    - - label: Bystander
-        description: Interviewees
+        description: Speaker not originally meant to be interviewed who happened to be caught on tape
       - label: Interviewer
-        description: Interviewers
+        description: Trained sociolinguist conducting sociolinguistic interviews
-      - label: Bystander
+      - label: Main speaker
-        description: Speakers not originally meant to be interviewed who happened to be caught on tape
+        description: Interviewee representing a neighborhood of Pittsburgh
   data_type: select
   short_description: Whether a participant is a main speaker (interviewee), interviewer,
     or bystander.